 It sounds crazy, right?
 Of course that’s what we should want for our kids!
 To grow up to be good people who do good things and maybe have kids themselves to add more good people to the world.

-They helped me by asking, “But what is good?
-Who decides?”
-I was reminded that I’d written about this before in the post, How to raise kids to be committed Christians:
+I remembered that I’d written about this before in the post, How to raise kids to be committed Christians:

 Some say they want to raise good people.
-Of course we all want our kids to grow up to be kind, generous people, but what is “good” and where does that standard come from?
-That’s too wishy-washy and too susceptible to whatever the culture tells us is right, or to whatever a person desires at each moment.
-We all know how easy it is to convince ourselves that something is “the right thing” when we really want it to be so.
+Of course we all want our kids to grow up to be kind, generous people, but what is “good” and who decides?
+That’s so wishy-washy and susceptible to whatever the culture tells us is right, or to whatever a person desires at each moment.
+We all know how easy it is to convince ourselves that something is “right” when we really want it to be so.
 Instead we hope our kids walk closely with God who is unchanging, so HE can guide them to what is truly good and right.

-So I was thinking more about what I DO want for them and this is what I came up with so far…
+So I was thinking more about what I DO hope and pray for them and this is what I came up with so far:

 - Will keep their priorities in order and live their lives in line with that: JOY = Jesus first, others second, yourself last.